Senior Travel

 7. Travel at Your Own Pace

 However, there’s no shame in going at your own pace and not overpacking your schedule.
-Allowing for downtime to rest and to fully enjoy the moment can make for a wonderful travel experience.
+Allowing for downtime to rest and to enjoy the moment fully can make for a wonderful travel experience.

 As a retiree, you may have more freedom to stay in your destination longer and stretch out your trip accordingly.